Take this brief five-minute quiz to determine your overall STI risk at STD Wizard.

 Condoms are among the most easily available and reliable forms of protection against unplanned pregnancy and most STIs.

-Free condoms are available on campus and are located at various locations, including:
+Free condoms and other sexual health barrier supplies are available on campus and are located at various locations, including:

 - CSU Health and Medical Center